727800350/note/latex/computer/scheme.md

 Emacs Lisp, ECMAScript (commonly known as Javascript) and Brainfuck, and work is under discussion for Lua, Ruby and Python.

+guile 的启动方式

+- -s script arg...
+- -c expr arg... ;; Evaluate expr as Scheme code, and then exit.
+- -l file ;; Load Scheme source code from file, and continue processing the command line.

 **guile script**